History

 The first few shows were so successful that Bishop Donnellan said, “We need a real theatre.”
 In May of 1986, the Young Center presented the great Rodgers and Hammerstein’s hit show, Oklahoma!
 With a cast of 80, choreography by Lynn Fleetwood Dukes (creator of the inaugural dance program at St. Pius), and musical director Jay Hinson, the 6 shows were sellouts!

 In the 90s, the drama department grew from a club to a co-curricular program.
 The Pius Players would tour and perform at partner schools in hopes of inspiring young talent.
-In the 2000s, musicals such as Into the Woods, West Side Story, Les Mis, Guys and Dolls, Grease, Oklahoma!, The Sound of Music, Camelot, and Fiddler on the Roof were always inspiring.
-In recent years, spring musicals including Godspeed, Beauty and the Beast, Hot Mikado, She Loves Me, and the smash hit Newsies, have been standing room only.
-Fall plays included The Tempest, Arsenic and Old Lace, Midsummer Nights Dream, Murder by Indecision, The Butler Did It Again, Antigone, and most recently Clue: The Stage Play, were a laugh a minute.
+In the 2000s through the 2010s, musicals such as Into the Woods, West Side Story, Les Mis, Guys and Dolls, Grease, Oklahoma!, The Sound of Music, Beauty and the Beast, Fiddler on the Roof, and the smash hit Newsies, were standing room only.
+Fall plays included The Tempest, The Miser, Arsenic and Old Lace, A Midsummer Nights Dream, Antigone, and Clue: The Stage Play.